 Applications for the following year’s scholarships are accepted from August 1 through October 31.

-Applicants must submit the completed application and email it, as noted above.
+Applicants must submit the completed application by email.
 After the October 31 deadline, the scholarship committee will select a short list of applicants to interview in person.
-Interviews will take place in early November.
-The scholarship committee will make a recommendation to the SPSCA Board for approval at the November board meeting, and all applicants will be notified of the final results.
+Interviews will take place in in late fall.
+The scholarship committee will make a recommendation to the SPSCA Board for approval and all applicants will be notified of the final results.

-Applicants are expected to write up a short summary of their experiences for possible inclusion on the SPSCA website or on our social media channels, as well as to continue and extend their participation in the work of the SPSCA.
+Yes.
+Applicants are expected to write up a short summary of their experiences to be included on the SPSCA website, as well as to continue and extend their participation in the work of the SPSCA.